We are hiring!

 Investigation

-Every effort will be made by Ipeco to maintain confidentiality if the employee so wishes.
+Every effort will be made by the Company to maintain confidentiality if the employee so wishes.
 If this is not possible, this will be fully discussed with the employee (e.g. if the outcome includes Court proceedings or disciplinary action).

 If you are not satisfied

-Whilst the Company cannot always guarantee the outcome an employee is seeking it will try to deal with any concern raised fairly and in an appropriate way.
-This policy is designed to encourage employees to help the Company achieve this.
-If an employee is not happy with the way in which their concern has been handled, this should be raised with a Director of the Company.
+Whilst the Company cannot always guarantee the outcome an employee is seeking, it will try to deal with any concern raised fairly and in an appropriate way.
+This Policy is designed to encourage employees to help the Company achieve this.
+If an employee is not happy with the way in which their concern has been handled, this should be raised with a VP or any Director (executive or non-executive) of the Company.

 Employee Protection

-Ipeco will not tolerate harassment or victimisation of anyone who raises a concern under this procedure, regardless of whether or not the concern is established by Ipeco to be well founded.
+We will not tolerate harassment or victimisation of anyone who raises a concern under this Policy, regardless of whether or not the concern is established by Company to be well founded.

 Those who raise a concern have a right not to be subject to any detrimental treatment, including dismissal, disciplinary action, threats or any other unfavourable treatment connected with raising a concern.